by Olin Shivers (original author), John Cowan (editor and shepherd), Harold Ancell (implementer and editor)

 This procedure can be used to perform certain atomic transactions on the file system involving filenames.
 Some examples:

 - Linking a file to a fresh backup temp name.

 - Creating and opening an unused, secure temp file.

 - Creating an unused temporary directory.

 This procedure uses prefix to generate a series of trial filenames.
 Prefix is a string, and defaults to the value of invoking

 temp-file-prefix.
 File names are generated by concatenating prefix with a varying string.

-#for if maker raises an exception indicating that the file exists
+#for if maker signals an exception indicating that the file exists,